Best AEO Platforms 2026

 AEO Engine

-AEO Engine ($797-2,997/mo) is the only other AEO platform besides Loudmink that seeds Reddit and Quora with optimized content.
-As of May 2026, it tracks 4 AI search engines, generates 15-60 articles per month, and includes a dedicated strategist.
+AEO Engine ($1,597-2,997/mo) is a done-for-you service that, like Loudmink, seeds Reddit and Quora with optimized content.
+As of July 2026, it tracks about 4 AI search engines, produces 30-60 articles per month, adds DA35+ backlinks and PR, and includes a dedicated strategist.
 The platform is ecommerce-focused.

 Best for: Ecommerce brands that want Reddit and Quora seeding with dedicated human strategist support and have the budget for it.